aimms/documentation/pro-release-notes.rst

 ----------------------------

-                     On April 22, 2015, we released a bugfix on AIMMS PRO 2.2 (build 2.2.1.86).
+                     On April 22, 2015, we released a bug fix on AIMMS PRO 2.2 (build 2.2.1.86).

                      -  This release enables you to use up to 255